Bob Clay

 Robert Alan Clay (born 2 October 1946), known as Bob Clay, is a left-wing politician and former Labour MP in the United Kingdom.

 Early life

 Robert Clay was educated at Bedford School and Gonville and Caius College, Cambridge.
 Unusually for a man of his background, he went on to become a bus driver, working for Tyne and Wear PTE from 1975 to 1983.
 Clay first joined Labour as a teenager, but left to join the Trotskyist group International Socialists.
 He became a union shop steward in the 1980s and rejoined Labour.

 Parliamentary career

 Clay was first elected to Parliament in 1983 for the Sunderland North constituency, replacing Labour MP Frederick Willey.
+During his time in parliament he was treasurer, and later secretary, of the Socialist Campaign Group of "hard-left" Labour MPs.
 He was re-elected in 1987, but stood down at the 1992 general election; Labour's William Etherington was elected in his place.